-- 66. With the assistance of the DDIS consultant the project will develop a project management system and a project monitoring and evaluation system.
+- 68. With the assistance of the DDIS consultant the project will develop a project management system and a project monitoring and evaluation system.
 The computerized project management system will provide information on project progress, procurement processes.
-The monitoring and evaluation program will be developed based on the pre- and post-project concept with the objectives of monitoring and assessing the project impacts and likely outcomes as anticipated at Appraisal (Project design and Monitoring Framework). - 67.
-As of 31 January 2010, a website, www.mpwt.gov.kh/externalfund/SCCP, has been developed.
+The monitoring and evaluation program will be developed based on the pre- and post-project concept with the objectives of monitoring and assessing the project impacts and likely outcomes as anticipated at Appraisal (Project design and Monitoring Framework). - 69.
+As of 28 February 2010, a website, www.mpwt.gov.kh/externalfund/SCCP, has been developed.
 The site development is still in progress, the subpages starting with the revised project scope, have to be developed.
-Government's and ADB's decision on the proposed revised project scope are required to enable the consultant to further develop the website and capture information on project progress. - 68.
+Government's and ADB's decision on the proposed revised project scope are required to enable the consultant to further develop the website and capture information on project progress. - 70.
 The monitoring and evaluation program is being prepared.
 Part of traffic data and origin-destination information have been collected; other baseline data including socio-economic data, freight and passenger tariffs, vehicle operating costs, freight and passenger movements across the border at Preak Chak and Koh Kong will be collected in the first quarter 2010.
-Submission of the Monitoring and Evaluation Framework report is expected to be in early February 2010.
+Submission of the Monitoring and Evaluation Framework report was made on 24 February 2010.